Choutuppal: Demographics

-Population of Children with age of 0-6 is 2410 which is 12.62% of total population of Choutuppal (CT).
-In Choutuppal Census Town, Female Sex Ratio is of 991 against state average of 993.
-Moreover, Child Sex Ratio in Choutuppal is around 942 compared to Telangana state average of 939.
-Literacy rate of Choutuppal city is 82.41% higher than state average of 67.02%.
-In Choutuppal, Male literacy is around 88.85% while female literacy rate is 75.97%.
+The population of children aged 0-6 is 2410 which is 12.62% of total population of Choutuppal (CT).
+In Choutuppal Census Town, the female sex ratio is 991 against state average of 993.
+Moreover, the child sex ratio in Choutuppal is around 942 compared to Telangana state average of 939.
+The literacy rate of Choutuppal city is 82.41% higher than the state average of 67.02%.
+In Choutuppal, male literacy is around 88.85% while the female literacy rate is 75.97%.

 Choutuppal Census Town has total administration over 4,565 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Census Town limits and impose taxes on properties coming under its jurisdiction.

 Nearby mandals of Choutuppal are Samsthan Narayanapur, Bhoodan Pochampally, Valigonda, Chityala, Munugode.

 Villages

 Politics

 Bhuvanagiri as a Lok Sabha constituency came into existence in 2008 as per Delimitation Act of 2002.